manish211/timm/leaner/etc/readme.md

 # This is LEANER

+"I would not give a fig for the simplicity this side of complexity, but I would give my life for the simplicity on the other side of complexity."
+-- _Oliver Wendell Holmes Jr._

+LEANER is the
-The least Python I can write to illustrate the ABCs of data mining.
+least Python I can write to illustrate the most about data mining.

-## Contents